like , increased costsWebsite Design and Development

 The Developer / Builder

-The website developer is like the builder whose job is to turn the architect’s blueprint into a physical entity.
+The website developer is like the builder whose main job is to turn the architect’s blueprint into a physical entity (i.e. building).
 All the materials specified by the architect are used by the builder.
-Sometimes the blueprint may need to be adjusted when design and reality don’t agree and the builder may ask the architect to adjust the blueprint but the builder will not ask for major changes to the architects work as this defines what the buyer wants.
+Sometimes the blueprint provided by the architect may need to be adjusted when design and reality don’t agree.
+In this case, the builder may ask the architect to adjust the blueprint but the builder is unlikely to ask for major changes to the architects work.

 Similarly the developer works from the design provided by the designer and tries to meet this as closely as possible and only raises a flag if something is not feasible (which should seldom be the case if the designer is experienced in web design).